 Creativity and teamwork are essential to transforming business process.
 Most processes center on content – files and data.
+Microsoft Teams is your hub for teamwork and apps in Microsoft 365.
 SharePoint gives you tools to gather and manage data in lists and libraries.
-Office 365 provides connections to a range of third-party systems with Microsoft Flow and PowerApps.
+Microsoft 365 provides connections to a range of third-party systems with Microsoft Flow and PowerApps.
 Flow lets you easily automate business processes.
 PowerApps lets you create great forms and mobile apps based on SharePoint files and data.

-Experience the simplicity and power of SharePoint Business Apps with our self-service demos.
+Experience the simplicity and power of Microsoft 365 Business Apps with our self-service demos.

 Discover more about the power of SharePoint Business Apps with our prerecorded conference sessions.

 Ignite 2018: Office 365 business apps (SharePoint, PowerApps, Flow, forms): What's new and what's coming

 No-code and low-code applications have been essential tools in Microsoft SharePoint for a long time, but we’ve added many other new tools to your palette.
 We review the roadmap and best practices in our platform for creating business apps solutions (lists, Microsoft PowerApps, forms, Microsoft Flow).
 We also discuss the patterns to help transform customer solutions that still remain on premises and/or in legacy tool sets like InfoPath, SharePoint Designer or Access web apps.